Kitware/SMQTK-Classifier/docs/release_notes/pending_release.rst

 * Updated CI unittests workflow to include codecov reporting and to run nightly.

+Dependencies

+* Added `libsvm-official` 3.15.0 as an extras dependency to provide the backing for the existing libsvm-based plugin.

 Miscellaneous

 * Added a wrapper script to pull the versioning/changelog update helper from